Nightmare Box: The Kidnapping of Colleen Stan

 During this time, Stan recalled that part of her view from the box was, horrifyingly, a photograph of Marie Elizabeth Spannhake, though it’s uncertain whether or not Colleen knew who she was or what had happened to her.

-She was still imprisoned by her fear of The Company, however, so even when she had access to an open door or a phone, she did not seek help.
+She was still imprisoned by her fear of The Company that even when she had access to an open door or a phone, she did not seek help.

 In 1981, she was allowed to visit her family – the first time alone, and the second time with Hooker posing as her boyfriend.